canonical/craft-cli/docs/explanations.rst

 Global and command specific arguments
 =====================================

-One of the functionalities that the Dispatcher provides is global arguments handling: options that will be recognized and used no matter the position in the command line because they are not specific to any command, but global to all commands and the application itself.
+One of the functionalities that the Dispatcher provides is global arguments handling: options that will be recognised and used no matter the position in the command line because they are not specific to any command, but global to all commands and the application itself.

 For example, all these application executions are equivalent: